Life Science

 Job Title Name Research Field Specialty Master’s Program in Charge

 Associate Professor Otsuka, Yuichi Biochemical and molecular genetics Molecular microbiology aims to elucidate the survival strategies and gene expression mechanisms of bacteria and viruses (bacteriophage) that infect bacteria.
-Molecular Biology
+Biochemistry and Molecular Biology

 Professor Kotake, Toshihisa Biochemical and molecular genetics Plant glycobiology.
 Focusing on the formation and modification of polysaccharides and sugar nucleotide metabolism, the physiological importance of plant cell walls is studied.
-Molecular Biology
+Biochemistry and Molecular Biology

 Professor Tozawa, Yuzuru Protein science Functional and structural analysis of membrane transport proteins and signaling proteins based on in vitro protein synthesis technology.
-Molecular Biology
+Biochemistry and Molecular Biology

 Professor Hihara, Yukako Molecular and cellular physiology Molecular biological studies of acclimation responses of cyanobacteria.
 Signal transduction pathways from detection of environmental changes to regulation of gene expression.
-Molecular Biology
+Biochemistry and Molecular Biology

 Assistant Professor Takahashi, Tomoko Molecular and cellular physiology Elucidation of antiviral defense network.
 In particular, post-transcriptional regulation of gene expression by non-coding RNAs.
-Molecular Biology
+Biochemistry and Molecular Biology

 Regulatory Biology Unit